PAYROLL CALCULATION PROCEDURE

 Some alternatives include the following:

-● Open-ended working time for some job positions determined unilaterally by the employer
+- Unspecified working time for some positions, determined by the employer

 In Bulgaria the employee is not obligated to perform his work during periods of rest.
 The period of rest should serve recreational purposes.